-The presence of Baenidae is consistent with a freshwater environment for the locality RAM V2021009 (Joyce and Lyson, 2015), and also augments other reports of Baenidae in the Mesaverde Formation (DeMar and Breithaupt, 2006, 2008).
-Furthermore, RAM 28750 illustrates strong potential for significant new taxa in this unit.
+The presence of Baenidae is consistent with a freshwater environment for the locality RAM V2021009 (Joyce and Lyson, 2015), and also augments other reports of Baenidae in the Mesaverde Formation for the Wind River Basin (DeMar and Breithaupt, 2006, 2008).
+If correctly assigned to Neurankylus, the occurrence of RAM 28750 in a presumed non-fluvial depositional environment would be consistent with an inferred preferred habitat of standing water for this taxon (Hutchison & Archibald, 1986; Sullivan et al., 1988).
+Although this is the first definitive report of Baenidae and Neurankylus in the Mesaverde Formation of the Bighorn Basin, the occurrence is not terribly surprising given the broad distribution of the clade in equivalent strata throughout the Western Interior.
+Nonetheless, RAM 28750 illustrates the strong potential for significant new discoveries in the Mesaverde Fomration.
 We are hopeful that ongoing fieldwork will reveal more complete specimens, in order to more precisely characterize the turtle assemblage of the Mesaverde Formation in Wyoming and allow comparison with those of penecontemporaneous formations.

 Acknowledgements

 We thank Alex Maya-Romero for first discovering RAM 28750 along with FJV.
 Bailey Jorgensen (with JH) skillfully headed up final collection of the fossil, with assistance from high school students at The Webb Schools.
 RAM 28750 was collected under permit from the US Bureau of Land Management, Wyoming State Office permit PA19-WY-276.
 We gratefully acknowledge Brent Breithaupt (Wyoming State Office) and Gretchen Hurley (Cody Field Office) for support in permitting and fieldwork.
-Conversations with Don Brinkman, Heather Smith, and Brent Adrian were useful in better understanding this fossil.
+Conversations with Brent Adrian, Brent Breithaupt, Don Brinkman, Walter Joyce, Tyler Lyson, and Heather Smith were useful in better understanding this fossil, and comments from Brent Adrian and Heather Smith improved the final manuscript.
+Jérémy Anquetin is gratefully acknowledged for editorial handling of this manuscript.
 Charon Henning skillfully prepared the line drawing of RAM 28750.

 Data, scripts, code, and supplementary information availability